Apply for the Residency Program

 - The selection committee evaluates performance on the USMLE, grades in preclinical or clinical courses, letters of recommendation, communication skills and personal qualities.
-There is no minimum score requirement for the USMLE Step 1 and 2, but interviews will be offered to candidates with a combined score >80.
+There is no minimum score requirement.

 - The Department does not discriminate on the basis of gender, race, age, religion, color, national origin, disability, sexual orientation or veteran status.

 - Osteopathic candidates should review the criteria changes since the closure of the Osteopathic track.